LawrenceLee1999/scotia-sense/README.md

    If you installed PostgreSQL, pgAdmin should be included.
 Otherwise, you can download it seperately from [PostgreSQL's official site](https://www.pgadmin.org/download/).

 2️⃣ **Create a Server**
 1. Open PgAdmin and right-click on servers in the left panel
 2. Click Create > Server
 3. In the General tab:
-      - Enter Local PostgreSQL (or any name you prefer) in the Name field.
+      - Enter Local PostgreSQL (or any name you prefer) in the Name field
 4. Go to the Connection tab:
 	- Host name/address: localhost
 	- Port: 5432
 	- Maintenance database: postgres
 	- Username: your_postgres_username (default is postgres)
 	- Password: Enter your PostgreSQL password
-	 5. Click Save.
+5. Click Save

 3️⃣ **Create the Database**
-   1. Expand Servers > Click your PostgreSQL server.
+1. Expand Servers > Click your PostgreSQL server
-	 2. Right-click on Databases > Click Create > Database.
+2. Right-click on Databases > Click Create > Database
 3. Enter Database name: scotia_sense
-	 4. Click Save.
+4. Click Save

 4️⃣ **Run the SQL Script To Create Tables**
-   1. Click on the scotia_sense database.
+1. Click on the scotia_sense database
-	 2. Click the Query Tool (SQL icon at the top).
+2. Click the Query Tool (SQL icon at the top)
-	 3. Open create_table.sql in a text editor, copy the SQL code, and paste it into the Query Editor.
+3. Open create_table.sql in a text editor, copy the SQL code, and paste it into the Query Editor
-	 4. Click Execute (▶️).
+4. Click Execute (▶️)

 Your database should be ready to use for the API.